ThomasZiegler/RS-aware-differential-SfM/examples/README.md

 ## Real World Data
 The following samples can be used in the *evaluateSingleRun()* method by uncomment the corresponding lines in the code.

 - Example 1: Images used for figure 6 in report.
-Recorded at Buecheggplatz in Zuerich.
+Recorded at Buecheggplatz in Zürich.
 Rectification works.
 - Example 2: Images used for figure 1 in report.
-Recorded at ETH Höngerberg in Zuerich.
+Recorded at ETH Höngerberg in üerich.
 Rectification works.
 - Example 3: Images used for figure 7 in report.
-Recorded at ETH Zentrum in Zuerich.
+Recorded at ETH Zentrum in Zürich.
 Rectification works.
-- Example 4: Images taken at ETH Höngerberg in Zuerich.
+- Example 4: Images taken at ETH Höngerberg in Zürich.
 Rectification **does not** work due to wrong flow estimate from Deep Flow.
-- Example 5: Images taken at ETH Höngerberg in Zuerich.
+- Example 5: Images taken at ETH Höngerberg in Zürich.
 Rectification works partly with some artifacts due to wrong seperation between foreground and background in the flow estimate.

 ## Synthetic Data
 The following samples can be used in the *evaluateSingleRun()* method by uncomment the corresponding lines in the code.